Flexible inference for animal learning rules using neural networks: Model and methods

 \textbf{DNNs for learning rule inference.} Learning in this paradigm is captured by updates to the decision weights $\vw$.
 We first model the weight update function using a feedforward neural network (Fig.~\ref{fig:main_schematics}C):

 where \( f_{\theta} \) is a feedforward network with two hidden layers and trainable parameters \( \theta \) (see Supp.~\ref{scn:sim_details} for architecture details).
 The next weight is given by:

-We treat the initial weights \( \vw_0 \) as trainable, initialized via psychometric curve estimates (Supp.~\ref{scn:sim_details}).
+Initial weights \( \vw_0 \) can be treated as trainable parameters, initialized via psychometric curve estimates (Supp.~\ref{scn:sim_details}).
 The inferred weights \( \vw_t \) parameterize the GLM response distribution (Eq.~\ref{eqn:glm}), and network parameters \( \theta \) are optimized to maximize the log-likelihood of observed choices:

 which corresponds to minimizing binary cross-entropy loss.

 \textbf{RNNs for learning rule inference.} Since feedforward networks are memoryless, we also consider a recurrent parameterization using a GRU~\cite{cho2014learning} to encode history.
 The same inputs \( \{\vw_t, \vx_t, y_t, r_t\} \) are passed into a GRU \( g_{\theta} \) to produce a hidden state \( \mathbf{h}_t \), which is then passed to the feedforward network: